 • Authorized Generic/Unbranded Partnerships: This approach introduces new NDCs by using authorized generics or unbranded versions as ceiling-priced alternatives.
 It allows for price segregation but requires collaboration and complex measurement.

-The Future of Affordability and Access in Pharmacy
+The Future of Prescription Drug Affordability & Access in Pharmacy

 Conclusion

-The $35 out-of-pocket strategy represents a critical tool for pharmaceutical manufacturers in enhancing patient access and managing affordability.
+The $35 out-of-pocket strategy represents a critical tool for pharmaceutical manufacturers in enhancing access and managing drug affordability for patients.
 However, navigating this complex landscape requires a strategic approach, balancing patient needs with financial sustainability.
 By evaluating the appropriate models and adapting to market changes, manufacturers can better support patients and ensure continued access to essential medications.

 Register for Access Insights 2024 to catch more exciting information on the evolution of the prescription drug market.